 As an adult Rose had become a stanch opponent of Communism after seeing it in practice in the Soviet Union (unlike many red-diaper dips of that time, who remained enamored of it, a feat that required not only closing their eyes but their brains and consciences), and became one of the most influential libertarians of the middle of the 20th century.
 She even became the adoptive grandmother of Roger MacBride, the Libertarian Party's candidate for President in 1976.

-She opposed the quasi-socialism and creeping taxation of the New Deal so strongly that she gave up quit her high-paying editorial job with the National Economic Council so as not to pay Social Security taxes.
+She opposed the quasi-socialism and creeping taxation of the New Deal so strongly that she quit her high-paying editorial job with the National Economic Council so as not to pay Social Security taxes.
 She regarded Social Security as unstable and prophetically called it a "Ponzi scheme."

 In a pamphlet called "Give Me Liberty" she wrote, "In 1917 I became a convinced, though not practicing communist.
 In Russia, for some reason, I wasn't and I said so, but my understanding of Bolshevism made everything pleasant when the Cheka arrested me a few times.